 An increased need for an integration team arises in projects, such as SRDP, that cross group boundaries.
-These teams will be organized by pulling resources from the development groups, under the control of the DMS Architect.
+These teams will be organized by pulling resources from the development groups, under the control of the SSA Group Lead.

 The scope of integration ranges from components within a subsystem that need to work together, through subsystems which need to work with each other through their defined interfaces, and on to integration at the SRDP level where the DMS software, hardware, and SRDP processes all need to mesh in order to deliver the required functionality.
-This is shown in Figure 2 as both Release Integration (L2/System Element level) and SRDP Integration (L1/System level).
+This is shown in Figure 2as both Release Integration (L2/System Element level) and SRDP Integration (L1/System level).

-As the requirements are broken down in the requirements decomposition and design processes, the DMS Architect iterates requirements and elaborates the architecture.
-The Architect also defines an integration test plan, specifying the test suite that will be used to verify the System Element Requirements.
-He/she can also specify architecture validation tests, such as scalability and performance tests, etc. The integration team is responsible for executing the tests, with assistance from the DMS Testing Group.
+As the requirements are broken down in the requirements decomposition and design processes, the DMS Architect iterates requirements and elaborates the architecture2.
+The architect also contributes to the integration test plan, specifying the test suite that will be used to verify the System Element Requirements.
+He/she can also specify architecture validation tests, such as scalability and performance tests, etc. The integration team is responsible for executing the tests.

 The System Element Requirements are passed to the group managers, who work with their groups to convert them into tasks needed to deliver the required functionality.
-The Architect is involved in a consultative and reviewer mode, and ensures a consistent architecture across the groups.
+The architect is involved in a consultative and reviewer mode, and ensures a consistent architecture across the groups.
 He/she can also be involved in performing prototyping to check that things will work properly.
 On the other hand, it is important to leave detailed design to the groups, so they "own" their system.